ozkriff/marauder/README.rst

 or::

-    cd bin && ./marauder
+    ./bin/marauder

 How to Play
 ===========

-- Use arrows to move camera and '-'/'+' to zoom;
+- Use arrows or WASD to move camera and '-'/'+' to zoom;
 - Hold RMB to rotate camera;
 - Press 'u' to create new unit in current tile;
 - Click on friendly unit to select it;